alaister/supabase-cookie-auth-proxy/README.md

 #### Next.js Edge Auth

-The example provided is of Next.js and uses it's `_middleware.ts` files in order to authorize users.
+The example provided is of Next.js and uses its `_middleware.ts` files in order to authorize users.

 To allow for SSG, but without having a flash on the first load of the user being logged out, every page is mirrored in the `_authenticated` directory.
 Then, the middleware checks on every request if the user is logged in or not.
 If they are, the request gets rewritten to the corresponding page, which has the authenticated layout.
 If they are not logged in, the second middleware (in the non \_authenticated page directory) will be hit, as the initial middleware did not rewrite the request.
 Upon being hit, the second middleware will redirect the user to the sign in screen.